madnuttah/unbound-docker/doc/README.md

 > [!WARNING]
 > Even we use it by ourselves to keep less important containers updated, we don't recommend using solutions like [Watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
 >
-> A notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.
+> A notification service like the one in Watchtower or [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.

-If you want to update to the `latest` version available on Docker Hub, just pull the image using `docker-compose pull` and recreate your container by executing `docker-compose up -d`.
+If you want to manually update to the `latest` version available on Docker Hub, just pull the image using `docker compose pull` and recreate your container by executing `docker compose up -d`.

 Pulling the latest image without a compose file can be done by `docker pull madnuttah/unbound:latest`.